deep0001a/bank-management/README.md

 2. Create a new branch (git checkout -b feature/new-feature)
 3. Commit your changes (git commit -m 'Add new feature')
 4. Push to the branch (git push origin feature/new-feature)
-5. Create a pull request
+5. Create a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Thanks to Java for the programming language.